This post may contain affiliate links. Please read our disclosure policy.

 • If possible, I recommend freezing your pizza dough in a deep freezer.
 Regular kitchen freezers have a defrost cycle that can slightly thaw and then refreeze the dough.
 This can lead to ice crystals forming on the dough.

-Nutrition Information:
+Nutrition

-Nutrition is auto-calculated and may not reflect your final product.
+Nutrition information is auto-calculated and may not reflect your final product.
+Please verify independently if needed.

-2 Comments
+33 Comments

 1. I just made the dough and am waiting for the bulk ferment overnight.
 I am curious about after I freeze it how I should prepare the thawed dough for cooking a pizza.
 There are no directions on this step!
 I am also curious about if I were to cook one crust fresh after letting it ferment, instead of freezing all of them.